 6. Diamond

-It is a circumstantial aspect that defines what a particular material, a cutting tool is made of, will suit your purposes better.
+It is a detailed aspect that defines what a particular material a cutting tool is made of will suit your purposes better.

-But typically, aluminum requires softer but sharper tooling than stainless steel, for instance.
+But typically, aluminum requires softer but sharper tooling than stainless steel.
 It is because of the aluminum’s softness.

 Among the ones listed above, carbide responds to the requirements better than others.
 It is also an affordable material for tooling.